AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing.md

     "Farea": "Mamre",
     "osm_type": "relation",
  ```
 With the village/campus strategy an aoi is defined `Large area -> focus area` or `State (Province) -> village / campus`.
-The area must exist in osm as either a [way or relation](https://wiki.openstreetmap.org/wiki/Elements)
+The area must exist in osm as either a [way or relation](https://wiki.openstreetmap.org/wiki/Elements).
+A number of variations are available as [Examples](https://adriankriger.github.io/osm_LoD1_3DCityModel/docs/docs/examples)

 #### district